seancaulfield/pidesktop/install.md

 - a bootable SD card (just for installing)
 - two USB->miniUSB cables (just for imaging)

 The pidesktop add-on board functions as a USB mSATA SSD device when connected to *any* system not just an RP3.
 If the special USB adapter that connects the RP3 to the add-on card (hat) is not installed and there is no SD card in the RP3, the RP3 will not boot.
-When the micro-USB data port of the add-on card is connected to a computer and power is provide via the second micro-USB port the add-on card is funcational when the power button is pressed.
+When the micro-USB data port of the add-on card is connected to a computer and power is provided via the second micro-USB port on the add-on card, the add-on card alone becomes a functional USB mSATA SSD device when the power button on the add-on card is pressed.

 Before you assemble the case
 ----------------------------